 A guide to finding a doctor, specialist or dentist in Belgium, detailing how to register, make appointments, and claim reimbursements through insurance.

-Choosing your doctor in Belgium
+Registering with a doctor in Belgium

 For contact details of local medical professionals or general information or support, you can also contact the 24-hour Community Help Service helpline on +32 (0)2 648 4014 (available in English, French, Flemish, German and Spanish).